harsh123111/StudentPortal/README.md

 # StudentPortal
 # hi harshal sir
-# This project in collaboration with vaibhav and prithviraj
+# This project is in collaboration with vaibhav and prithviraj